Jpkeys29/Jpkeys29/README.md

 - 👋 Hi, I’m my name is Juan Pablo Arango
 - 👀 I’m interested in all things software development and data analysis
-- 🌱 I’m currently learning Algos and Data Structures
+- 🌱 I’m currently working on Algos and Data Structures
 - 💞️ I’m looking to collaborate on Algos and Data Structures
 - 📫 You can reach me at profarangocano@gmail.com